plotly/academy/_react/1-introduction.md

 }
 ```

-That alone won't do anything though, we don't see that number anywhere on the page! ([JSBin](https://react.jsbin.com/xeroja/1/edit?js,output)) To access the current state of the component we use `this.state`.
+That alone won't do anything though, we don't see that number anywhere on the page! (<a target="_blank" href="https://react.jsbin.com/xeroja/1/edit?js,output">JSBin</a>) To access the current state of the component we use `this.state`.
 Lets add that to our `render` method:

 ```JS
 class Counter extends React.Component {